 Also, when you return home you need to sit down and make sense of it all.

-Pretty difficult task if you been to more than one place and you didn’t keep your notes in order.
+A pretty difficult task if you have been to more than one place and you didn’t keep your notes in order.

 You just pick up where you left off with your research.